-Generally, when someone other than the candidate or their committee pays for a communication that expressly advocates support of the candidate, and the communication is coordinated with or "made at the behest" of the affected candidate, the candidate has received a nonmonetary contribution that must be reported by the candidate's controlled committee.
+Generally, when someone other than the candidate or his or her committee pays for a communication that expressly advocates support of the candidate, and the communication is coordinated with or "made at the behest" of the affected candidate, the candidate has received a nonmonetary contribution that must be reported by the candidate's controlled committee.

-Payments for communications expressly advocating support of or opposition to a candidate, that are not coordinated with or made at the behest of the candidate, are independent expenditures, and the affected candidate is not required to report the payments.
-The person making the independent expenditure, however, may have reporting obligations.
+Payments for communications expressly advocating support of or opposition to a candidate, which are not coordinated with or made at the behest of the candidate, are independent expenditures, and the affected candidate is not required to report the payments; however, the person making the independent expenditure may have reporting obligations.

 Whether a communication is a contribution, an independent expenditure, or some other type of reportable payment depends on several facts, including whether the communication "expressly advocates" support of or opposition to a clearly identified candidate or ballot measure.
 The information and examples below may be of assistance in making that determination.
-It is impossible, however, to address all of the types of communications in a campaign.
+However, it is impossible to address all of the types of communications in a campaign.
 If presented with specific facts, FPPC staff may provide assistance.